 Good soil is the foundation for a successful garden.
 Before planting, put the effort into preparing the soil by removing weeds, turning the soil, and adding organic nutrients.

-Consistent, appropriate watering is the key to successful gardening.
-Too much water can cause root rot and fungus, while underwatering deprives plants of a much-needed element.
-Most plants thrive best by allowing the soil to dry out totally prior to a thorough, deep watering—encouraging deep, healthy root growth.
-Having proper soil drainage for plants in containers is important if you tend to be an overwaterer.
+Consistent, appropriate watering (following each plant’s specific hydration requirements) is the key to successful gardening.
+In general, too much water can cause root rot and fungus, while underwatering deprives plants of a much-needed element.
+Many plants thrive when the soil to dries out prior to watering—encouraging healthy root growth.
+Having proper soil drainage for plants in containers is also important, particularly if you tend to be an overwaterer.